Best Things To Do In Istanbul

 Süleymaniye Mosque

 Sitting high on the hill above Sultanahmet district, the Süleymaniye Mosque is one of the most recognized landmarks of Istanbul.
 It was built for Süleyman the Magnificent by the famed Ottoman architect Sinan between 1549 and 75.
-The interior, dominated by its soaring 53-meter-high dome is notable for its harmonious proportions and unity of design.
-Outside in the tranquil garden area is an interesting Ottoman cemetery that is also home to the türbes (tombs) of the Sultan Süleyman and his wife Haseki Hürrem Sultan (known in the west as Roxelana).
+The interior, dominated by its soaring 53-meter-high dome, is notable for its harmonious proportions and unity of design.
+Outside in the tranquil garden area is an interesting Ottoman cemetery that is also home to the türbes (tombs) of Sultan Süleyman and his wife, Haseki Hürrem Sultan (known in the west as Roxelana).

 Spice Bazaar (Misir Çarsisi)